6. Report all suspected academic integrity breaches

-Follow instructions in the Identification and management of plagiarism in coursework programs instruction.
-These instructions will help you deal with suspected breaches concerning authorship of the work submitted for assessment, and poor referencing and use of sources.
+These documents will help you deal with suspected breaches concerning authorship of the work submitted for assessment, and poor referencing and use of sources.

 Decisions relating to suspected breaches of academic integrity must be made in consultation with at least one other staff member.

 In cases of suspected serious breaches, the consultation process should include a senior academic staff, such as the Dean or Head of School.

 Remember, when dealing with suspected academic integrity breaches:

 - Use your academic judgement

 - Be fair and avoid discriminating

 - Take into account the severity of the breach and the progress of the student in their program of study in terms of the expected level of understanding and skill in the application of the principles of academic integrity.

 - Apply penalties consistent with the University’s Student Conduct Regulation.

 Reporting a breach